QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 ![openstack-logical-architecture.png not loaded property]({{ "/assets/img/openstack-logical-architecture.png" | relative_url}})

+### Architecture Requirements

+#### Enterprise Requirements

+The following sections describe business, usage, and performance considerations for customers which will impact cloud architecture design.

+##### Cost

+Financial factors are a primary concern for any organization.
+Cost considerations may influence the type of cloud that you build.
+For example, a general purpose cloud is unlikely to be the most cost-effective environment for specialized applications.
+Unless business needs dictate that cost is a critical factor, cost should not be the sole consideration when choosing or designing a cloud.

+Consider the following costs categories when designing a cloud:

+* Compute resources
+* Networking resources
+* Replication
+* Storage
+* Management
+* Operational costs

+It is also important to consider how costs will increase as your cloud scales.
+Choices that have a negligible impact in small systems may considerably increase costs in large systems.
+In these cases, it is important to minimize capital expenditure (CapEx) at all layers of the stack.

+##### Time-to-market

+The ability to deliver services or products within a flexible time frame is a common business factor when building a cloud.
+Allowing users to self-provision and gain access to compute, network, and storage resources on-demand may decrease time-to-market for new products and applications.

+You must balance the time required to build a new cloud platform against the time saved by migrating users away from legacy platforms.
+In some cases, existing infrastructure may influence your architecture choices.
+For example, using multiple cloud platforms may be a good option when there is an existing investment in several applications, as it could be faster to tie the investments together rather than migrating the components and refactoring them to a single platform.

 ## Use Cases (Learn from Others)

 * [How Yahoo!
 Uses Neutron for Ironic](https://www.openstack.org/videos/summits/tokio-2015/how-yahoo-uses-neutron-for-ironic)